-Consider the following before applying for a loan:
+You should consider the following before applying for a loan:

 - Credit.
 The lender will run a credit check to determine your credit history and current credit position.

 - Relevant business experience.
-Update your resume to highlight your relevant business experience, particularly in the fast food or restaurant industry or in managing retail or food service businesses.
+Update your resume to highlight your relevant business experience, particularly in the fast food or restaurant industry, or in managing retail or food service businesses.
 Provide written references from employers or employees.